BloqX3/emu8086/README.md

-# emu8086 - 2024
+# emu8086

-a modern and powerful replacement for emu8086 program for simulating microproccessor 8086 architecture programming
+a modern and powerful replacement for emu8086 program for simulating microprocessor 8086 architecture programming

 ## Syntax